addyosmani/backbone-fundamentals/README.md

 ####Model.set()

-Model.set() allows us to pass parameters into an instance of our model.
+Model.set() allows us to pass attributes into an instance of our model.
 Attributes can either be set during initialization or later on.

 ```javascript
 Photo = new Backbone.Model.extend({